-Schwab, Fidelity, Webull, Robinhood, and SoFi compared — $0 minimums, fractional shares, no inactivity fees, PDT rule workarounds for under-$25k accounts, and an honest compounding table showing what consistent small contributions actually become.
+Schwab, Fidelity, Webull, Robinhood, and SoFi compared — $0 minimums, fractional shares, no inactivity fees.
+The PDT rule is gone as of 2026: small accounts can now day trade freely at any balance.
+Plus an honest compounding table showing what consistent contributions actually become.

 Schwab Referral — Potential Cash Bonus